• Go to app

 6. Okra

 Okra is cooked whole or sliced and is a fruit that is eaten as a vegetable.
 Known for being slimy, Okra can be fried, grilled, sauteed, and roasted.
-Used in stews and soups, it has a grassy flavour similar to eggplant or green beans.
+Used in stews and soups, it has a grassy flavor similar to eggplant or green beans.

 Can a dish look this good?
 Image credits: @kusinerang_probinsyana on Instagram